-Contest Officials who work three (3), four (4), or (5) sports/activities during a school year shall receive the following recognition and award:
+Contest Officials who work three (3), four (4), or (5) sports/activities during a single school year shall receive the following recognition and award:

-Officiating Triple Crown Award - Three (3) sports/activities Officiating Grand Slam Award - Four (4) sports/activities Officiating Five Star Award - Five (5) or more sports/activities
+Officiating Triple Crown Award - Three (3) sports/activities Officiating Grand Slam Award - Four (4) sports/activities Officiating Five Star Award - Five (5) or more sports/activities "Contributor to the Cause in Officiating" - 12 Individuals will be selected each year who have made a significant contribution in the recruiting, training, and mentoring GHSA contest officials.
+This award will be presented each year at the Spring Executive Committee Meeting.

-NOTE: It is the responsibility of the local associations to submit the names of the eligible individuals to Pam Thompson, Officials Registrar no later than April 1 each year.
-Additionally, those eligible individuals will receive a scholarship to attend a "varsity level" or "post season Level" GHSA Development Camp in the sport(s) they have officiated in the current year.
+NOTE: It is the responsibility of the local associations to nominate the names of the eligible individuals through the GHSA MIS System, no later than April 1 each year.
+Additionally, those eligible individuals will receive a scholarship to attend a "varsity level" or "post season level" GHSA Development Camp in one sport of choice they register to officiate in the current year.